Skip to main content

 Factors influencing Medicaid coverage of Mounjaro

-The purpose of the prescription, or “indication,” is the main factor determining whether Medicaid will cover Mounjaro.
+The purpose of the prescription, or the “indication,” is the main factor determining whether Medicaid will cover Mounjaro.
 Some people received coverage for Type 2 diabetes, but not many for weight loss.

-Right now, it appears as though Medicaid might prefer more established medications.
+Right now, it appears as though most Medicaid programs might prefer more established medications.
 “I am seeing Ozempic (semaglutide) approval at a higher rate than Mounjaro, even though the cost of Ozempic is higher,” Dr. Foxman says.
 “I believe that as pharmacy benefit managers (PBMs) and insurance companies better understand the power of these medications and the likely long-term overall patient cost reduction due to better outcomes, these medications will be better covered.”

 It’s important to remember that these are relatively new drugs, and the landscape is constantly changing.
 Continue checking with your insurance provider to verify whether coverage has changed.